dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics.en.md

 [menu]
   [[menu.main]]
     identifier = "posts"
-    # you can add extra information before the name (HTML format is allowed), such as icons
+    # you can add extra information before the name (HTML format is supported), such as icons
     pre = ""
     name = "Posts"
     url = "/posts/"